danielegiardiello/Prediction_performance_survival/01_predsurv_minimal_RMD.md

 ```

     ##        OE     2.5 %    97.5 %
-    ## 1.0652823 0.9485143 1.1964252
+    ## 1.0444489 0.9299645 1.1730270

-Observed and expected ratio was 1.06.
+Observed and expected ratio was 1.04.

 ### 2.2.2 Calibration plot using restricted cubic splines

 Calibration plots of the external validation data with and without PGR
 are calculated and shown using restricted cubic splines.
-The interpretation of the calibration plot were provided in the section
+The interpretation of the calibration plot was provided in the section
 2.2 reported above, in the corresponding paper and in the literature
 provided in the paper and at the end of this document.